Site-Specific Water Quality Criteria

 DEQ's water quality criteria may not always reflect the toxicity of a pollutant in a specific water body.
-They represent only a limited number of the natural and humanmade chemicals that exist in the environment that may pose a threat to designated or existing beneficial uses.
-Therefore, it may be prudent to develop new water quality criteria or modify existing criteria that will effectively protect designated and existing beneficial uses in certain water bodies as a result of site-specific analyses.
+Therefore, DEQ has found it may be prudent to develop new water quality criteria or modify existing criteria that will effectively protect designated and existing beneficial uses in certain water bodies as a result of site-specific analyses.

-Site-specific criteria are allowed by regulation and are subject to EPA review and approval.
-As with all water quality criteria, site-specific criteria must be based on sound scientific principles in order to protect the designated use.
+Site-specific criteria are allowed by regulation and, as with all criteria, are subject to EPA review and approval.
+As with all water quality criteria, site-specific criteria must be based on sound scientific principles to protect the beneficial use.

 The following are acceptable conditions for developing site-specific criteria: